Gracrys/Gracrys/README.md

 - I'm a big **Svelte** Lover
 - Functional Programming Entusiast with Typescript and F# (Still working in the mastery of these languages eh)
-- And i consider a myself a CSS master also ^^, being part of challenges like css codegolf and still looking for more challenges 🤩
+- And i consider a myself a CSS master also ^^, being part of challenges like css codegolf and still looking for more! 🤩

 You can check more info on hazy.surge.sh
 And contact me on twitter/gracrys